- Parks & Commons

 Please read through the entire information below.
-Should you have any questions or wish more information contact Lauralee at firstname.lastname@example.org or 541.272.1309.
+Should you have any questions or wish more information contact Joanne Kittel

-It is through the Tribes and the community’s endeavors with the Amanda Trail that many have become more aware of the great need to acknowledge the wrongs of the past ad to be more conscious of the need to treat people of all cultures throughout the world with honor, dignity and respect.
+It is through the tribes’ and community’s endeavors that many people have become more aware of the great need to acknowledge the wrongs of the past and to be more conscious of the need to treat people of all cultures throughout the world with honor, dignity and respect.